wearejust/gtrack/README.md

 <a href="/contact">Contact</a>
 <a href="https://wearejust.com/">Just</a>

-Track 'Test' as 'anchor' event
+Track 'Test' as 'Anchor' event
 <a href="#test">Test</a>

-Track 'emre.koc@wearejust.com' as 'mail' event
+Track 'emre.koc@wearejust.com' as 'Mail' event
 <a href="mailto:emre.koc@wearejust.com">Mail</a>

 Track custom event, with optional category, action, label and value
-<button data-gtrack="category,action,label,value">Custom</button>
+<button data-gtrack="Category,Action,Label,value">Custom</button>

 Disable tracking
 <a href="https://wearejust.com/" class="no-gtracking">Just</a>